josemacenteno/CarND-Advanced-Lane-Lines/README.md

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
-To demonstrate this step, I will show all the test images before and after applying distortion correction in `pipeline.py`
+To demonstrate this step, I will show all the test images before and after applying distortion correction.
+The calibration is applied in `pipeline.py`, by the function `cal_undistort() in lines 47 through 54`

 ![alt text][test_d1]        ![alt text][test_u1]